Jonasmunch/Advanced-BIM-group-14/A3: Use Case/readme.md

 ### 6) *IFC*
 - Find in the IFC:\
-    To extract the relevant data for calculating if every structural element in the building comply with the given loads, the following IFC entities an properties have to be found:
+    To extract the relevant data for calculating if the structural elements comply with the given loading cases, the following IFC entities and properties are extracted:

     - Amount of structural elements